 Artists since antiquity have depicted, and often mimicked, the splendors of nature.
 Throughout the centuries, such representations have embodied the shifting relationship between humans and their natural surroundings.
 Nature has thus proved to be a fertile terrain for projecting a culture’s desires, fears, whimsy, or will.
 Artists in the twenty-first century have continued this cultural dialogue with nature, and as this exhibition will reveal, expanded it in surprising ways, bringing their distinct concerns and creative vision to the subject.

-Natural Wonders: the Sublime in Contemporary Art will showcase the work of a dozen major American artists who engage nature in all its fierce magnificence.
+Natural Wonders: the Sublime in Contemporary Art will showcase the work of thirteen American artists who engage nature in all its fierce magnificence.
 Beyond just highlighting nature’s beauty, the featured artists—Suzanne Anker, Lauren Fensterstock, Patrick Jacobs, Maya Lin, Roxy Paine, Miljohn Ruperto & Ulrik Heltoft, Diana Thater, Jennifer Trask, Mark Tribe, Kathleen Vance, T.J.
 Wilcox, and Dustin Yellin—also hint at the more disquieting aspects of the natural world.
 As such, the works in this exhibition can be viewed as a type of neo-sublime, mixing the beautiful and terrifying to produce awe in the beholder in accord with tenets of eighteenth-century philosopher Edmund Burke.
 And not unlike nineteenth-century sublime landscapes of the Hudson River School or the Romantic era, these recent works conjure the raw power and unruliness of nature along with its harmonious effects—a state at once captivating and unsettling.
 Indeed, a menace can be found lurking within most of the work in Natural Wonders, and this danger often stems from human intervention.

 The supreme artifice demonstrated by the artists in this exhibition serves as enticing means to disturbing ends.
 These works harbor pressing concerns beneath their alluring surfaces, and the exhibition’s selection raises a number of key issues involving our relationship with the natural world, including species extinction, over cultivation of wilderness, GMOs and designer breeding.
 Many of the artists included in the exhibition are interested in exploring the increasingly fine line between the natural and artificial realms, between the wild and cultivated.
 Some further engage sophisticated technologies and techniques—including 3D printing, lenticular screens, and 4K digital cinema—in order to capture and convey nature’s formidable powers.